-The power cord and plug specified under "Circuit Requirements for 220V" on the previous page has an equipment-grounding wire and a grounding prong.
-The plug must only be inserted into a matching receptacle (outlet) that is properly installed and grounded in accordance with all local codes and ordinances (see figure below).
+This machine is equipped with a power cord that has an equipment-grounding wire and a grounding plug.
+Only insert plug into a matching receptacle (outlet) that is properly installed and grounded in accordance with all local codes and ordinances.
+DO NOT modify the provided plug!

 Figure 4.
-Typical 6-20 plug and receptacle.
+Typical plugs and receptacles.